Ranaalshehrii/swe645-hw2/README.md

 ---

 ## Running the Application Running with Docker
-Once you've built the `.war` file, you can run the application in two ways: using Docker or directly with Tomcat.
+Once you've built the `.war` file, you can run the application using Docker.

 #### 1. Build the Docker image:
 Run the following command to build the Docker image for the application: